iliaamiri/elisa-ilia/index.md

 Also, many information are not available for you unless you use the command-line.

-## Typographical Conventions
-In this user guide, we'll be using the following typographical conventions:

-// a table with the typographical conventions that we'll make after we finished this.
+## Notes and Warnings

+Lookout for these icons when following the guide.
+If not followed, there may be consequences.

 ![Note icon](https://imgur.com/rDBhoIa.png){: style="float: left" }
 >> **Note**: This is a note.
 Notes give you helpful information about the instructions you are reading.
 <br>

 ![Warning icon](https://imgur.com/4lS7y5J.png){: style="float: left" }
 >> **Warning**: This is a warning.
-They warn you about important consequences and things that might happend if you don't pay attention.
+They warn you about important consequences and things that might happen if you don't pay attention.
 <br>

 ---